-All CRT displays have a power-law transfer characteristic with a gamma of about 2.5.
-This is due to the physical processes involved in controlling the electron beam in the electron gun, and has nothing to do with the phosphor.
+All CRT displays have a power-law transfer characteristic with an exponent of about 2.2.
+This is mainly due to the physical processes involved in controlling the electron beam in the electron gun.

 An exception to this rule is fancy "calibrated" CRTs that have internal electronics to alter their transfer function.
-If you have one of these, you probably should believe what the manufacturer tells you its gamma is.
-But in all other cases, assuming 2.5 is likely to be pretty accurate.
+If you have one of these, you probably should believe what the manufacturer tells you its exponent is.
+But in all other cases, assuming 2.2 is likely to be pretty accurate.

-There are various images around that purport to measure gamma, usually by comparing the intensity of an area containing alternating white and black with a series of areas of continuous gray of different intensity.
+There are various images around that purport to measure a display system's exponent, usually by comparing the intensity of an area containing alternating white and black with a series of areas of continuous gray of different intensity.
 These are usually not reliable.
 Test images that use a "checkerboard" pattern of black and white are the worst, because a single white pixel will be reproduced considerably darker than a large area of white.
-An image that uses alternating black and white horizontal lines (such as the "gamma.png" test image at ftp://ftp.uu.net/graphics/png/images/suite/gamma.png) is much better, but even it may be inaccurate at high "picture" settings on some CRTs.
+An image that uses alternating black and white horizontal lines (such as the gamma .png test image at ftp://ftp.uu.net/graphics/png/images/suite/gamma.png) is much better, but even it may be inaccurate at high "picture" settings on some CRTs.